Anntey/kaggle-comment-classification/README.md

 __Task__: predict the probability for each of the six possible types of comment toxicity

-__Evaluation__: mean column-wise ROC AUC (i.e. the score is the average of the individual AUCs of each predicted column)
+__Evaluation__: mean column-wise ROC AUC (i.e. the average of the individual AUCs of each predicted column)

 __Solution__: bi-directional LSTM-RNN using GloVe word embeddings